temetvince/x4/README.md

     * Arc Gun (S) - Small equivalent of Ion Pulse Railgun
     * Ion Gatling (S) - The Ion Gatling disrupts the engines of S and M ships, reducing their speed.
     * Phase Cannon/Gun - not exciting but vital in an effective Boron loadout, the only efficient way to deal hull damage.
 Deadly accurate like most Boron weapons but no special effects.

-## Scenario: Rise of the Alaankwa Celestial
-### Introduction:
-Enter the immersive universe of X4 Foundations and shape your own legacy as you navigate the cosmos.
-Follow the captivating journey of the Alaankwa Celestial's rise—a tale of ambition and power.

-### Phase 1: Birth of the Alaankwa Corsairs
-Found the Alaankwa Corsairs, a daring pirate gang with a distinct vision.
-Rally a diverse crew and allies, modifying ships and arms, and executing raids and smuggling operations.
-Forge unease cooperation with your allies by fighting against common foes, notably the Xenon threat.

-### Phase 2: Evolution into the Alaankwa Corporation
-Transition from piracy to legitimacy, remolding the Alaankwa Corsairs into the Alaankwa Corporation.
-Undergo a comprehensive transformation encompassing rebranding, alliances, and the establishment of economic foundations.
-Engage in trade negotiations, station construction, technological advancement, and the strategic nurturing of your assets.
-Shape your crew into a dedicated workforce aligned with your vision.

-### Phase 3: The Celestial Ascent
-Witness the apotheosis of the Alaankwa Celestial—an empire destined for cosmic influence.
-Embark on calculated galactic conquests while nurturing economic growth and military prowess.
-Forge strategic alliances amidst an array of adversaries, exemplifying your visionary leadership.
-Shape history and etch your empire's legacy across the fabric of the universe.